me3zaAKAgoat/FdF/README.md

 ## Conclusion:
 The FDF project provides an immersive learning experience in graphics programming, offering students the opportunity to apply fundamental concepts to create a visually engaging wireframe model of a landscape.
 Through hands-on implementation and problem-solving, students develop essential skills in C programming, graphics programming, and algorithmic thinking.

+> [!WARNING]
-> **_NOTE:_**  For some reason mlx may not work in the docker container, if that happens and you're on linux all the packages needed are in available in the dockerfile.
+> For some reason mlx may not work in the docker container, if that happens and you're on linux all the packages needed are in available in the dockerfile.